feilab-hust/DORM/README.md

 2. Set the parameters in **Global parameters**:

     - **Label tag:** Add a specific tag to the currently trained network.
-    - **HR path:** Click the ‘Choose’ button and select the raw HR data on your computer.
+    - ** GT path:** Click the ‘Choose’ button and select the folder containing GT(ground truth) data on your computer.
     - **Patch size:** Set ‘Depth’ larger than 1 for digital DOFe/enhancement/SR network nets.
 Recommended values: Depth, Height, Width = 32, 64, 64.
 Set ‘Depth’ equal to 1 for ISO net; recommended values: Depth, Height, Width = 1, 64, 64.
     - **Threshold:** Default value is 0.9.
 For most data, this is sufficient.
-However, you may adjust the 'Threshold' based on the preview of the generated training data pairs, ensuring minimal non-signal areas and more than 2K training pairs.
-    - **Gaussian noise:** Set the standard deviation of Gaussian noise added to LR data.
+    - **Gaussian noise:** Set the standard deviation of Gaussian noise added to Raw data.
 Default value is 0, meaning no Gaussian noise.
-    - **Poisson noise:** Check this option to add Poisson noise to LR data; uncheck to omit it.
+    - **Poisson noise:** Check this option to add Poisson noise to Raw data; uncheck to omit it.

 3. Set the parameters in **3D data parameters** or **ISO parameters**:

-    - **For enhancement/SR network:** Configure parameters in ‘3D data parameters’ to generate processed LR data.
+    - **For digital DOFe/enhancement/SR network:** Configure parameters in ‘3D data parameters’ to generate processed Raw data.
         - **LR path:** Click the ‘Choose’ button and select raw LR data on your computer.
         - **GAN model:** Choose whether to use the GAN model during training.